ingridstevens/ingridstevens/README.md

 ## About Me

-My goal in learning about and working with LLMs is to create tools that facilitate easier, more affordable, faster, and more accurate access to knowledge.
-By empowering individuals with tools to navigate through the complexities of information, especially in areas where it is traditionally expensive or convoluted, I aim to make information clear, accessible, and understandable for all.
+I'm passionate about leveraging Language Model technologies to revolutionize access to knowledge, making it more affordable, faster, and accurate.
+My mission is to empower individuals with tools that simplify the complexities of information, especially in traditionally convoluted domains, ensuring accessibility for all.

-Feel free to reach out! 😁
+Let's connect and collaborate! 😁

 - **LinkedIn:** [Send me a message on LinkedIn](http://linkedin.com/in/ingridwstevens/)